 Federal Government data provided to InDaily shows that as at June 1, about seven per cent of Aboriginal and Torres Strait Islander people in Australia had received at least one dose of a COVID-19 vaccine.

-That is despite the Government prioritising Aboriginal people as one of the first groups to get vaccinated, due to the higher prevalence of chronic disease in some communities.
+The Government has prioritised Aboriginal people as one of the first groups to get vaccinated, due to the higher prevalence of chronic disease in some communities.

 Dr Julia Vnuk from the Aboriginal Health Council of SA said it was difficult to tell whether the vaccination rate was due to hesitancy or the unavailability of the Pfizer vaccine.